EMBRYOPSIDA Pirani & Prado (crown group)

 ZINGIBERALES Grisebach Main Tree.

-Giant herbs; no aerial stem except when flowering; SiO2 in bundle sheath; sieve tube plastids also with starch grains; petiole bundles in arcs; guard cells symmetric [with inner and outer ledges equal] cuticular waxes as aggregated rodlets; leaves with distinct petiole, and midrib, lateral veins S-shaped , more than a single order, fine transverse venation; inflorescence branches spirally arranged; inflorescence bracts large, persistent; flowers large [>2 cm long], monosymmetric; A 5 [different stamens fertile in different clades]; anthers long [>5 mm long]; pollen inaperturate, exine at most thin, spinulose, to 0; outer intine thick, channeled; G inferior, (septal nectaries labyrinthine), style long, stigma large, wet; ovule with outer integument >5 cells across, epidermal cells of nucellus apex radially elongated [nucellar pad], suprachalazal tissue well developed; seeds operculate, [operculum testal], micropylar collar + [developing from outer integument, forming annular inpushing in perisperm surrounding operculum], endotesta sclerotised and silicified, thickening often U-shaped in t.s.; endosperm nuclear, perisperm s.l. +, reserves starchy, embryo plug-like; cotyledon not photosynthetic, ligulate, collar roots +; six nucleotide deletion in atpA. - 8 families, 92 genera, 2151 species.
+Giant herbs; no aerial stem except when flowering; SiO2 in bundle sheath; sieve tube plastids also with starch grains; petiole bundles in arcs; guard cells symmetric [with inner and outer ledges equal] cuticular waxes as aggregated rodlets; leaf with petiole and blade, lateral veins S-shaped , more than a single order, fine transverse venation; inflorescence branches spirally arranged; inflorescence bracts large, persistent; flowers large [>2 cm long], monosymmetric; A 5 [different stamens fertile in different clades]; orbicules 0; anthers long [>5 mm long]; pollen inaperturate, exine at most thin, spinulose, to 0, outer intine thick, channeled; G inferior, (septal nectaries labyrinthine), style long, stigma large, wet; ovule with outer integument >5 cells across, epidermal cells of nucellus apex radially elongated [nucellar pad], suprachalazal tissue well developed; seeds operculate, [operculum testal], micropylar collar + [developing from outer integument, forming annular inpushing in perisperm surrounding operculum], endotesta sclerotised and silicified, thickening often U-shaped in t.s.; endosperm nuclear, perisperm s.l. +, reserves starchy, embryo plug-like; cotyledon not photosynthetic, ligulate, collar roots +; six nucleotide deletion in atpA. - 8 families, 92 genera, 2151 species.

 Age.
 Crown-group Zingiberales are dated to ca 88 m.y.
 (Janssen & Bremer 2004).
 Comparable figures are 62 m.y. in Bremer (2000b) and (66-)62, 57(-54) and (42-)38(-34) m.y. in Wikström et al. (2001).
 Magallón and Castillo (2009: relaxed and constrained penalized likelihood datings) estimated 87 and 79.5 m.y. and Bell et al. (2010) (89-)84 m.y.; figures are (96-)67(-52) m.y. in Merckx et al. (2008a).
 However, Kress and Specht (2005, 2006) estimated crown group ages of ca 97 m.y. and 110-106 m.y. respectively.